TjarkG/Anemometer/README.md

 # Anemometer

-Ultrasonic Anemometer based an cheap distance Sensors
+Ultrasonic Anemometer based on an cheap distance Sensors